lehtisa/tuni_meep_doc/docs/source/waveguides.rst

 Animating the results
 ---------------------
 Even though we are now satisfied with our resolution, we might not be as pleased with only some boring static figures about the end state of our simulation.
 Let's fix the situation by doing an animation!
+We will first do the animation using command line tools and then also with Python only.

 Let's get started by redefining the simulation object with a resolution of 20.